mike-north/ember-octane-workshop/README.md

 ```

 - Visit your app at [http://localhost:4200](http://localhost:4200)
+  - You will see a Congratulations message if the app is correctly spun up
 - Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests)
 - Your app runs on localhost `:4200` by default.
 You can customize this via `--port <port-number>`